Change management: what it is and its importance for companies

 • Process redesign in Lean optics

-• Launching digital transformations in key Industry 4.0
+• Launching digital transformations in Industry 4.0

-In all of these cases, successful change depends on the organization's ability to step out of its "comfort zone" and embrace new opportunities, even if it means tackling uncharted territory, often perceived as threatening or challenging.
+In all of these cases, successful change depends on the organization's ability to step out of its ”comfort zone’ and embrace new opportunities, even if it means tackling uncharted territory, often perceived as threatening or challenging.

-One of the central aspects of change management is thebalance between soft and hard levers.
+One of the central aspects of change management is the balance between Soft and Hard levers.
 Soft levers include intangible factors such as:

-• Corporate culture: A shared environment that promotes openness to change.
+• Corporate culture: a shared environment that promotes openness to change.

-• Leadership: The ability of leaders to inspire and guide staff through the change process.
+• Leadership:the ability of leaders to inspire and guide staff through the change process.

 These elements, although difficult to measure, are crucial to creating a climate conducive to change.